RGG200/SMCG-Datapack/README.md

   | For Help setting up the pack |

-- Go to my discord server at the Channel #My Datapack for now because the setup is manual i will add the setup here in the future ! so stay tuned !
+- Go to my discord server at the Channel #datapack-help for now because the setup is manual i will add the setup here in the future ! so stay tuned !